 BRYAN JACKSON is an award winning director and writer based in Los Angeles.
-He’s currently working on his first feature The Rockwell Boys.
-His earlier short films take a unique approach to narrative storytelling, and draw upon his background in theater, experimental film and video.
+His films take a unique approach to narrative storytelling, and draw upon his work in LGBTQ+ activism and background in theater and experimental film.

-Jackson has taught acting and directing at UCLA, and filmmaking at the Southern California Institute of Architecture (SCI-Arc), and the San Francisco Art Institute.
-Currently he teaches in the Digital Filmmaking program at the University of California, Irvine.
+Jackson has taught filmmaking and digital storytelling at the Southern California Institute of Architecture (SCI-Arc), San Francisco Art Institute, and UCLA.
+He is a co-founder and Continuing Lecturer in the DigiFilm program at UC Irvine.